nais/api/docs/graphql_practices.md

 # GraphQL practices

-The following is a set of practices for developing the GraphQL API defined by NAIS API.
+The following is a set of practices for developing the GraphQL API defined by Nais API.

 ## Type conventions

 ### The `id` field

-NAIS API implements the [Global Object Identification specification](https://graphql.org/learn/global-object-identification/).
+Nais API implements the [Global Object Identification specification](https://graphql.org/learn/global-object-identification/).

 All types should have an `id` field of type `ID!`.
 We create IDs using the internal `ident` package.
 Refer to the implementation in the internal [`teams` package](../internal/team/node.go) for an example.